dmuiruri/containers/ex2_2/README.md

 Redis is an in-memory data structure store that can be used in a variety of ways to achieve temporal storage capabilities that may be required in an application.
-It can be used as a database, cache and message broker system.
+It can be used as a database, cache (to speed up application response) as well as message broker system.
+More details on REDIC can be found from the [redis project](https://redis.io/) site.

-# Connecting Redis
+## Adding Redis to the YAML file

 In this section, we setup Redis an a cache for the backend and that speeds up the application since the backend server first checks for